-A Traffic-Free Schools pilot project is being introduced at four schools across East Dunbartonshire as the Council delivers on its commitment to improve road safety and encourage active travel at primary schools, as set out within the Parking Management Plan, approved in 2022.
+The Traffic-Free Schools project is being delivered at schools across East Dunbartonshire as the Council delivers on its commitment to improve road safety and encourage active travel at primary schools, as set out within the Parking Management Plan, approved in 2022.

 Traffic-Free Schools is an initiative where sections of road immediately outside the entrance to schools are subject to prohibition of driving restrictions for a short time at the start and end of the school day.
 This can improve safety by reducing the volume of vehicles parked and moving around at the busiest areas for children and adults accessing the school.
 It can also make places more attractive for walking, wheeling and cycling, encouraging more journeys to be made in this way.